insideapp-oss/sonar-apple/README.md

   --format xcode \
   --quiet | tee build/periphery.log

-# This rebuild is required to perform Objective-C issue analysis
-# Skip it if your project doe not use Objective-C, or if you do want to report Objective-C issues
-$ xcodebuild \
-  -project MyApp.xcodeproj \
-  -scheme MyApp \
-  -sdk iphonesimulator \
-  -destination 'platform=iOS Simulator,name=iPhone 11 Pro' \
-   COMPILER_INDEX_STORE_ENABLE=NO clean test | tee build/xcodebuild.log

 # Run the analysis and publish to the SonarQube server
 # Don't forget to specify `sonar.host.url` and `sonar.login` in `sonar-project.properties` or supply it to the following command.
 $ sonar-scanner